+The total effect of 「Physician and/or Dentist」on 「Bedridden Status」 was small at -0.15.
+However, “Socioeconomic Factors” make it easier to choose family dentists only.
+Ultimately, it is linked to a decrease in the prevalence of diseases and helps maintain the 「Bedridden Status」required.

-As health support related to oral hygiene for examinees by family dentists and dental hygienists, it was considered a systematic and comprehensive system of primary, secondary, and tertiary prevention, as shown by Ogden et al. [26].
-Kaneko et al. [27] have shown that a critical significance of oral hygienic care is the function of eating.
+Health support related to oral hygiene for examinees by family dentists and dental hygienists was considered a systematic and comprehensive system of primary, secondary, and tertiary prevention, as shown by Ogden et al. [26].
+Reichart [27] shows that if a family dentist may contribute to disease prevention, four A (Ask, Advice, Assist, and Arrange) should be utilized, which is the EU Europe's preventive strategy model.

-However, previous studies have not reported on managing oral hygiene and the necessary care level.
 The German researcher Gellrich et al.[28] reported that it should be used for early detection of illness and support activities to change behavior to a favorable lifestyle as a dentist's role.

-Reichart [29] shows that if a family dentist may contribute to disease prevention, four A (Ask, Advice, Assist, and Arrange) should be utilized, which is the EU Europe's preventive strategy model.
+Kaneko et al. [29] have shown that a critical significance of oral hygienic care is the function of eating.

-This study only showed the causal structure between the existence of only family dentists and the bedridden status.
-Takada et al. [30] conducted a dentist's examination and a dental hygienist's health education for 509 workers under 40 for two years.
+This study only showed the causal structure between the existence of family dentists rather than physicians and those with bedridden status.
+However, the analysis did not provide information on the desirable oral hygiene status of having a family dentist.
+On the other hand, Takada et al. [30] conducted a dentist's examination and a dental hygienist's health education for 509 workers under 40 for two years.
 As a result, when the degree of periodontal disease was evaluated by CPITN(Community et al.), it was reported that the rate of suspected periodontal disease in men decreased from 43% to 21% in the following year.

-Based on previous research, the significance of maintaining good health through desirable oral hygiene care in the future can be concluded as follows.
-Having a family dentist based on socio-economic factors tends to keep the residual index, and preventive activities such as oral hygienic care are preferable.
-It can be linked to disease prevention and longevity through the richness of food [8,9,10].
-We have reported as a causal structure through follow-up surveys that the oral hygienic care judged by the dentist is superior in the group that visits the family dentist with an emphasis on prevention, compared to the group that visits a family dentist with a focus on treatment with toothache.
-At the same time, the subsequent eating habits are maintained, and as a result, survival is likely to be significantly maintained as a cause-and-effect structure [31].
-In the future, it will be a research issue to clarify the actual situation where there are only family dentists and the causal structure of subsequent healthy longevity, including the motivation for visiting the dentist and diagnosing oral hygiene.
+According to previous research [8,9,10,22,31], the significance of maintaining good health through desirable oral hygiene care in the future can be concluded as follows.
+Based on socio-economic status, it tends to have a family dentist to keep the number of teeth, and preventive activities such as oral hygienic care through the richness of food are preferable.
+It can be linked to disease prevention and decreasing the bedridden status as a final results.
+Previous research in Tokyo has also shown that maintaining good oral hygiene through regular visits to a family dentist can improve overall health and contribute to disease prevention and longevity [31].

-Researchers have extensively studied the importance of having a family dentist.
-We have found that family dentists and dental hygienists play a vital role in providing comprehensive oral health care, including prevention and early detection of illnesses.
-Research has also shown that maintaining good oral hygiene through regular visits to a family dentist can improve overall health and contribute to disease prevention and longevity [31].
-Further research is needed to understand the relationship between having a family dentist, oral hygiene, and long-term health outcomes.

-In particular, as a background to the selection of only family dentists, a survey study by intervention follow-up, including a randomized control group, that includes the viewpoint of socioeconomic factors linked to favorable lifestyle habits and, at the same time, leads to the prevention of the need for long-term care through disease prevention, is expected to be conducted.
-It is expected to clarify improving the health level through dental care.

-4-4.かかりつけ歯科医師と内科医との協働

-　かかりつけ医師が中核となる医療活動により、様々な疾病や死亡リスク要因が制御され、結果的に生存を維持させる効果を示すメタ解析が報告されていた。

-糖尿病と高血圧患者のリスク因子を定期的にモニターしその後の死亡との関連に関する2021年4月までに報告された22,099件の研究論文がレビューされていた。HbA1cが7％以下、収縮期血圧が120～139mmHgを保ち、腎機能を示すeGFRが60mL/min以上である望ましい状況が継続することは、HbA1cが増加（8％から10％）し，収縮期血圧が増加（120～139から140mmHg以上）し，eGFRが減少（90から70mL/min/1.73まで）した群と比べ、死亡リスクが低いことが報告されていた。このように、かかりつけ内科医師の健康支援によって健康リスクが低減化され、結果的に生存が維持されることが膨大な論文のレビューによって明確にされていた29)。かかりつけ医師がなく、かかりつけ歯科医師だけがいる群の生存率が維持されていた科学的エビデンスの再現性も求められる。

-4-4.
-Collaboration between Family Dentists and Physician
+4. Collaboration between Family Dentists and Physician